 In 2007, the EPA realigned the schedule of the Removal Action and split the selected remedy into two phases.
 The first phase was successfully completed in Fall 2008.
 During the Phase I work, the Port dredged approximately 12,800 cubic yards of contaminated sediment, stabilized and improved 850 linear feet of shoreline, and capped approximately 8,000 square feet of contaminated sediments.
 EPA approved completion of the Phase I work in 2009.

 EPA made another schedule realignment to T-4 cleanup efforts in 2010 to be consistent with the harbor-wide cleanup plan, anticipated to be issued by the EPA in 2015.
 Phase II of the Removal Action will be implemented after EPA issues the harbor-wide cleanup plan in the Record of Decision.
-Current activities related to the Removal Action primarily involve ongoing monitoring of the 2008 cleanup work.
-In 2011, EPA approved the Port’s 60 percent design for the confined disposal facility.
+The use of a CDF is dependent on the EPA’s Record of Decision for the entire Portland Harbor Superfund site.

 For more details about Phase I and II activities, click on the “Learn More” link in the sidebar.
 Visit the Phase 1 Photo Gallery, for images of Phase I work being completed.